shoaibshaikh/Stupeflix-API-Client-C-.Net/README.txt

 The movie.xml file is commented, and will give you both simple and advanced tricks to use the movie description xml language.

-To run this code, you will need to change the access key and private key in the "keys.XXX" file  (keys.php, keys.py, key.rb ...) .
-To get your accessKey / secret Key pair, go to http://accounts.stupeflix.com/ .
+To run this code, you will need to change the access key and private key in TestApplication Code To get your accessKey / secret Key pair, go to http://accounts.stupeflix.com/ .